Creative & Content Strategist. Storyteller. Filmmaker. Thought Leader.

-Moon is the architect of 'Social Story MicroFilms' or S2M - a storytelling strategy for brands.
+Moon is the architect of 'Social Story MicroFilms' or S2M - a storytelling strategy for contents and brands.
 The strategy combines the fundamental principles of Social Cognitive Psychology and the science of storytelling.
-A global citizen with over 20 years of experience spanning three continents, Moon has learnt from the best and created pathbreaking contents for brands like Unilever, Time Warner, New York Life, Coca Cola, P&G, MTV, Charriol, Cadbury, and British Petroleum amongst others.
+A global citizen with over 20 years of experience spanning three continents, Moon has learnt from the best and created contents and messaging for Cartoon Network, MTV, Zee TV, Unilever, HSBC, New York Life, Coca Cola, Charriol, Cadbury, and British Petroleum amongst others.

 Facts Behind The Theory